twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Cut**, **Copy** and **Paste** – Uses the same commands in the **Edit** menu.
 * **Show Font Properties** – Uses the same command in the **Font** menu.
 * **Redo** – Uses the same command in the **Edit** menu.
-* Tags from the **tags.txt** file and in the **Tagged** folder from `TFONTOVERVIEWFORM` – The menu items do nothing when clicked; use the same menu items from the glyph overview context menu by right clicking any glyph.
+* Tags from **tags.txt** and **Tagged** folder from `TFONTOVERVIEWFORM` – The menu items do nothing when clicked; use the same menu items from the glyph overview context menu by right clicking any glyph.

 ### Developer Tools Menu (`TMAINFORMFONTCREATOR`)
 This menu is only shown for users who have registered the program.
 Contains developer related commands.